diazf/trec-data/README.md

 * qrels for the full corpus and popular "news-only" subsets
 * standard stopword list (indri)

-The build process will download and process qrels from NIST servers for the following datasets,
+The build process will download and process qrels from NIST and other servers for the following datasets,

 * trec12: topics 51-200 associated with _all_ documents on [Tipster Disks 1 and 2](https://catalog.ldc.upenn.edu/LDC93T3A).
 * trec12-news: topics 51-200 associated with _only news_ documents on [Tipster Disks 1 and 2](https://catalog.ldc.upenn.edu/LDC93T3A).
 This only includes the AP, WSJ, and Ziff-Davis documents in the qrels.